-Paula is available for assessment and treatment of both mental health and addiction concerns.
-Areas of treatment include depression, anxiety, trauma and PTSD, adult ADHD, relationships, cultural/racial identity, career/education planning, post-bariatric surgery support, as well as chemical and behavioral addictions.
-Paula focuses on delivering non-judgmental, client-centered services utilizing interventions based in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive-Behavioral Therapy (CBT), Person-Centered Therapy, Motivational Interviewing (MI), among others.
+Paula delivers non-judgmental, client-centered services utilizing interventions based in Eye Movement Desensitization and Reprocessing Therapy (EMDR), Cognitive-Behavioral Therapy (CBT), Person-Centered Therapy, Motivational Interviewing (MI), among others.
 She is trained in multiple substance abuse/addiction specific treatment modalities.

-Paula is also available for court-ordered substance abuse assessments and treatment, as well as drug testing services.
-She has experience working with government agencies such as DSS, probation/parole, and court systems to assist clients in resolving their legal matters.
+Paula is able to provide substance abuse assessments and treatment (including court-ordered), as well as drug testing services.
+She has experience working with government agencies such as social services/child protective services, probation/parole, and court systems to assist clients in resolving legal matters.

 Paula welcomes adolescents over 16 years and adults.
 She embraces the opportunity to work with clients of diverse backgrounds.